suchan5/Project-3/README.md

 ![screenshot of Cookbook run on 'Am I Responsive' website](static/img/amIresponsive.png)

-# Codes I could not achieve : Pagination upon searching or upon viewing by cuisines
+# Codes I could not achieve : Pagination upon searching/viewing by cuisines
 ![search function error](static/img/search_error.png)
 When I search for a recipe, for example 'tofu', and there is only one result, it is supposed to show page 1 only.
 However, the pagination is not functioning as intended where it still shows all the pages.
 Page 1 succesfully displays the search results as desired, but the other pages also appear regardless of the search results.
 Also when it was viewed by cuisines, same problem is detected.